-Educational Adventure Voyages for Schools and Youth Groups
+Adventure Voyages for Schools and Youth Groups

-The Trust has enjoyed a long term association with many schools nationwide who annually send their children to Thalatta for the unique experience of ‘5 days in another world’.
+The Trust has enjoyed a long term association with many schools and youth organisations nationwide who annually send their children to Thalatta for the unique experience of ‘5 days in another world’.
 This regular return of children of a given age (9 to 16) demonstrates the value schools – and the parents – place on the unique experiences provided in a safe, but challenging, environment.
 Children leave Thalatta enriched with enhanced values of teamwork, loyalty and trust and, over the years, many have said how their outlook on life was fundamentally revised by the care and encouragement of Thalatta’s crew.

-Trips last up to 5 days and normally explore the East Coast of Essex and Suffolk by going to sea and anchoring overnight in one of the many rivers and estuaries available.
+Voyages last up to 5 days and normally explore the East Coast of Essex and Suffolk by going to sea and anchoring overnight in one of the many rivers and estuaries available.
 The new crew boards Thalatta – often at Ipswich Haven Marina or The Hythe, Maldon, and are straight away given an introductory talk explaining the ‘rules of the ship’ and safety instructions.
 From that point on ship routine entails sailing the vessel, using the dinghies, learning about wildlife, food preparation in the galley, writing up the log and many other activities.

 What we do…